-Civil Rights Lawyer
+Civil Rights Lawyer in Las Vegas

 Federal law, 42 U.S.C. § 1983, is one of the premiere civil rights laws in the nation.
-More commonly referred to as “Section 1983,” an action or lawsuit under this federal law allows a person to hold a state official or employee accountable for violating his or her constitutional rights.
+More commonly referred to as “Section 1983,” an action or lawsuit under this federal law allows a person to hold a state official or employee accountable for violating his or her Constitutional rights.

 Specifically, the law provides that “Every person who under color of any statute, ordinance, regulation, custom, or usage of any State . . . subjects . . . any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured.”